Can You Buy a Home in NYC Without a Credit Check?

 Give Yourself Some Credit

-So, this is a good opportunity to briefly explore ways to improve your credit profile.
+So, this is an excellent opportunity to explore ways to improve your credit profile briefly.

 Your first step should be to assess your current credit profile.